 He did not even know them from Adam, and he called them his brethren!
 What was the connection?
 What was the relationship?
 It was an occupational relationship.
 They were all shepherds, but they were brothers.
 It was like belonging to a union, or being a member in a company.

-Are you beginning to see why Mr. Armstrong said, "Do not base a doctrine on the definition of a word."
+Are you beginning to see why Mr. Armstrong said, "Don't base a doctrine on the definition of a word"?
 Their languages had fewer words than English does, so they used the words in a large variety of circumstances.
 English is maybe the most precise language that has ever existed on earth.
 We have words specifically to mean something in a way other languages do not.

 We are brothers in the sense that we all have one Creator.
 We were all created by the same Being.

-That completes the Old Testament application of "awkh."
-In the New Testament, the usage of "adelphos" is similar, except it is used much more specifically in relation to spiritual relationships.
+That completes the Old Testament application of ach.
+In the New Testament, the usage of adelphos is similar, except it is used much more specifically in relation to spiritual relationships.

 Matthew 5:22-24 But I say to you that whoever is angry with his brother [adelphos] without a cause shall be in danger of the judgment.
 And whoever says to his brother [adelphos], 'Raca!' shall be in danger of the council.
 But whoever says, 'You fool!' shall be in danger of hell fire.
 Therefore if you bring your gift to the altar, and there remember that your brother [your adelphos] has something against you, leave your gift there before the altar, and go your way.
 First be reconciled to your brother [to your adelphos], and then come and offer your gift.